dgmeladze/debian-config/README.md

 ## Features

 - **Quick Setup:** Easily install and configure Sway on your Debian system.
-- **Customizable:** Theme based on the Ubuntu Sway Remix, with modifications to suit various preferences.
+- **Customizable:** Based on the Ubuntu Sway Remix, with modifications to suit various preferences.
 - **Active Development:** This configuration is under continuous development, with new features and improvements being added regularly.

 ## Prerequisites